 The Organization's financial instruments are initially recognized at fair value, and subsequently carried at cost and amortized cost, net of impairment.

-These financial instruments consist of cash and; accounts payable and accrued liabilities.
+These financial instruments consist of cash, investment, accounts receivable and; accounts payable and accrued liabilities.

 f) Allocated Expenses